ipspace/blog/content/posts/2022/03/bgp-igp-enterprise-network.md

 out.

 [^BFC]: Of course you could also build a BGP-free MPLS core, but we agreed to keep things simple, right?

+Finally, if you're running BGP between servers (or NSX-T edge gateways) and data center switches, there's usually no need to propagate these more-specific routes beyond the data center edge -- advertise a summary prefix (or a few of them) into the WAN network and move on.

+### Revision History

+2022-03-29
+: Added _routing on servers_ use case based on feedback from Sander Steffann.